ademidun/book-notes/attention-merchants.md

 - Time magazine, most succesful magazine [222]
 - People magazine pioneered "celebrification" of society
 - Red Bates pioneered athlete endoresments w/ O.J Simpson and Hert in 1970s [226]

+- Origins of the Smartphone "RIM" [308]
+- It's amazing b/c I was in High School and witnessed the transition from everyone talking on BBM when I was in grade 9 to everyone using iMessage in grade 12.
+Same thing with the rise of Instagram in 2013 and rise of Instagram influencers [313]
+- End of book ties in hstiroy of attention merchants all together